dialoguemd/pypred/README.md

 This provides two literal sets which are used to check against the dynamic values of error\_level and status\_code.

+They can also be used to check that a collection is a subset of another:

+    errors contains allof {"cpu load" "disk full"}

+This checks that both "cpu load" and "disk full" are reported as errors

+    errors contains anyof {"cpu load" "foo"}

+This checks that at least one of "cpu load" and "foo" is reported as an error

 API
 ===